-- Call option: SFC has the right to deliver a call notice to EBRD to purchase all the shares held by EBRD in USCE from the fourth anniversary of the subscription date and ending 6.5 years after the subscription date; and - Put option: EBRD has the right to deliver a put notice to SFC to sell all the shares held by EBRD in USCE from 6.5 years after the subscription date and ending on the seventh anniversary of the subscription date.
+- Call option: SFC has the right to deliver a call notice to EBRD to purchase all the shares held by EBRD in USCE from the fourth anniversary of the subscription date and ending 6.5 years after the subscription date; and - Put option: EBRD has the right to deliver a put notice to SFC to sell all the shares held by EBRD in USCE commencing on 1 July and ending on the seventh anniversary of the subscription date. - On February 22, 2023, the Company has signed an addendum with EBRD where the right to exercise call option has ended.

-Reasonably possible changes at the reporting date to one of the relevant assumptions, holding other assumptions constant, would have affected the valuation of derivative financial instruments by the amounts shown below.
+Reasonably possible changes at the reporting date to one of the relevant assumptions, holding other assumptions constant, would have affected the valuation of derivative financial instruments by the amounts shown below:

-2021
+2022

-Fair Value 5% Risk free rate 20 bps
+Fair Val Fair Value 5% ate 20 bps

 Increase Decrease Increase Decrease

-Call Option 707 (543) 29 (29)
+Call Option 23 (13)

-Put Option (6,505) 6,297 (945) 950
+Put Option (7,651) 7,733 (648) 649